cyganowak/M5stick--shorts-remote/README.md

 ## Configuration

-Edit these constants in the sketch:
+Edit these constants in the sketch to configure it for your device:

 ```cpp
 const int STEP_PX          = 60;   // Cursor movement per step